mauricechiodo/eim-case-studies/course/finance/Black-Scholes/Ethics/index.md

  - Who is responsible for *the use* of mathematical tools?
  - Who is responsible for the *misuse* of mathematical tools?

-Something to note here is how we might classify *misuse:* in order for something to be *misused*, we need to prescribed what is *proper use*, for example not exceeding the limits of accuracy of a mathematical model.
+Something to note here is how we should classify *misuse* - in order for something to be *misused*, we need to prescribed what is *proper use*, for example not exceeding the limits of accuracy of a mathematical model - and how this should be conveyed to non-mathematicians using the mathematical tools.

- -

 > "Was an equation to blame for the financial crash then?
 > An equation is a tool, and liek any tool, it has to be wielded by someone who knows how to use it, and for the right purpose.
 The Black-Scholes equation may have contributed to the crash, but only because it was abused.
 It was no more responsible for the disaster than a trader's computer would have been if its use led to a catastrophic loss.
 The blame for the failure of tools should rest with those who are responsible for their use.
 There is a danger that the financial sector may turn its back on mathematical analysis, when what it actually needs is a better range of models, and - crucially - a solid understanding of their limitations.
 The financial system is too complex to be run on human hunches and vague reasoning.
 It desperately needs *more* mathematics, not less.
 But it also needs to learn how to use mathematics intelligently, rather than as some kind of magical talisman."